Azure/AML-Kubernetes/docs/troubleshooting.md

 For inference azureml-fe agent, HA feature is enabled by default.
 So, by default, the inference feature requires at least 3 nodes to run.
 The phenomenon that this kind of issue may lead to is that some ```azureml-fe``` pods are pending on scheduling and error message of the pod could be like **"0/1 nodes are available: 1 node(s) didn't match pod anti-affinity rules"**.
 ### Service type of inference scoring endpoint  <a name="inference-service-type"></a>
 It's very important for inference to expose scoring endpoint.
 According to the cluster configuration and testing scenarios, we have three ways to expose scoring services: **public loadbalancer, private endpoint and nodeport**.
 Public loadbalancer is used by default. ```privateEndpointNodeport``` and ```privateEndpointILB``` flags are used for the rest two scenarios.
 For detailed flag usage, please refer to [doc](./deploy-extension.md#review-azureml-deployment-configuration-settings).
 Many customers got problems in setting up loadbalancer, so we strongly recommend reading the relevant documents and doing some checks before the installation.
 If you find that inference-operator pod is crashed and azureml-fe service is in pending or unhealthy state, it is likely that endpoint flags are not set properly.
-### Error: resources cannot be imported into the current release: invalid ownership metadata <a name="error-cannot-imported"></a>
-If you get error like ```CustomResourceDefinition "queues.scheduling.volcano.sh" in namespace "" exists and cannot be imported into the current release: invalid ownership metadata; label validation error: missing key "app.kubernetes.io/managed-by": must be set to "Helm"; annotation validation error: missing key "meta.helm.sh/release-name": must be set to "amlarc-extension"; annotation validation error: missing key "meta.helm.sh/release-namespace": must be set to "azureml"```, that means there is a confliction between existing cluster resources and AzureML extension.
-Follow the steps below to mitigate the issue.
-* Check who owns the problematic resources and if the resource can be deleted or modified.
-* If the resource is used only by AzureML extension and can be deleted, we can manually add labels to mitigate the issue.
-Taking the previous error message as an example, we can run commands ```kubectl label crd queues.scheduling.volcano.sh "app.kubernetes.io/managed-by=Helm" ``` and ```kubectl annotate crd queues.scheduling.volcano.sh "meta.helm.sh/release-namespace=azureml" "meta.helm.sh/release-name=<extension-name>"```.
-Please replace \<extension-name\> with your own extension name.
-By setting labels and annotations to the resource, it means the resource is managed by helm and owned by AzureML extension.
-* If the resource is also used by other components in your cluster and can't be modified.
-Please refer to [doc](./deploy-extension.md#review-azureml-deployment-configuration-settings) to see if there is a flag to disable the resource from AzureML extension side.
-Taking the previous error message as an example, it's a resource of [Volcano Scheduler](https://github.com/volcano-sh/volcano).
-If Volcano Scheduler has been installed in your cluster, you can set ```volcanoScheduler.enable=false``` flag to disable it to avoid the confliction.

 ### Skip installation of volcano in the extension  <a name="skip-volcano"></a>
 If user have their own volcano suite installed, they can set `volcanoScheduler.enable=false`, so that the extension will not try to install the volcano scheduler.
 Volcano scheduler and volcano controller are required for job submission and scheduling.